Skip to content

 Our active RX lineup: OctaLoop, TerraBooster, EchoTracer, VerticalVortex, SkyTracer.

-Antenna Height RDF (dB) Gain Rejection Noise Floor
+Antenna Height RDF (dB) Gain Rejection Typical Noise Behavior

 Switchable Parasitics & Fixed Phasing

-Switchable parasitic arrays (EchoArray, VortexArray) steer beams electronically via relay-switched parasitic posts—directors, reflectors, absorbers, or “invisible.”
-Low-Q damping ensures bandwidth and site stability.
+Switchable parasitic arrays such as EchoArray and VortexArray steer receive patterns electronically via relay-switched parasitic elements: directors, reflectors, absorbers, or electrically “invisible” posts.
+Low-Q damping helps bandwidth and site stability, which is important because real installations rarely behave like perfect models.

 Examples of Modern RX Arrays